Pratik11625/reviews_project/README.md

 ﻿# reviews_project
-Sentiment & Theme Extraction from Product Reviews,
+Sentiment & Theme Extraction from  Reviews,
-The project aims to analyze customer reviews, extract sentiment (Positive, Negative, Neutral), and identify key themes discussed (e.g., product issues, packaging problems, quality concerns).
+The project aims to analyze customer reviews, extract sentiment (Positive, Negative, Neutral), and identify key themes discussed.
 The extracted insights are structured in JSON format for easy downstream processing.